-Your referee should email the form directly to the Registrar by 22 February 2022.
-Due to Covid-19 restrictions, we will only accept reference forms via email.
+Your referee should email the form directly to the Registrar by 1 March 2024.
+We will only accept reference forms via email.

 If you are not resident in the UK you may have to apply for a visa and satisfy all its requirements before you can make an application or are eligible to study in the UK.

 You can find helpful information here and you may contact the Registrar for further information.